 "This is an important American story.
-We're honored that Trayvon's family has entrusted us to share the truth with the world," said Carter.
-"Thank you, again, to Paramount Network/Spike TV for being brave enough to partner with us and tell these complex narratives.
+We're honored that Trayvon's family has entrusted us to share the truth with the world," says Jay Z. "Thank you, again, to Paramount Network/Spike TV for being brave enough to partner with us and tell these complex narratives.
 It's through these conversations that we can begin to heal."

 "We continue to tell our story in order to unite people.
 We are very hopeful that this project will bring about a healthy and helpful conversation on the injustices that have divided society," adds Martin's parents, Sybrina Fulton and Tracy Martin.
 "We know know as parents that the third act of our son's legacy is hope."

 Rest in Power builds on Spike TV's current roster of shows, which includes upcoming scripted entry The Mist and unscripted breakouts Bar Rescue, Ink Master and Lip Sync Battle.
 David Glasser, Chachi Senior, Jenner Furst, Nick Sandow, Julia Willoughby Nason and Michael Gasparro will serve as executive producers on the docuseries.

 The network rebrand is said to be part of Viacom CEO Bob Bakish's plan for greater company synergy.
 In a February memo to his staff, network president Kevin Kay noted that the rebranding would mean more of a push for high-quality scripted shows - including comedies - in addition to unscripted programming and tentpole movies from Paramount Pictures and other studios.